-Horse Council BC (HCBC), in accordance with the organization's by-laws, is seeking candidates for four (4) positions of Directors each for three-year terms and four (4) positions of Directors each for a one-year term.
+Horse Council BC (HCBC), in accordance with the organization's by-laws, is seeking candidates for four (4) positions of Directors each for three-year terms.
 We are pleased to provide this nomination package that outlines the expectations of Directors of Horse Council BC together with their role and responsibilities.

-IMPORTANT NOTE: Nominations close at 4:00 PM, Friday, August 18th 2023.
+IMPORTANT NOTE: Nominations close at 4:00 PM, Friday, March 29th 2024.

-Prospective candidates interested in serving on the Board of Directors are encouraged to review the Roles & Responsibilities, eligibility information, timelines, instructions and submit a completed the Nomination Form by the deadline.
+Prospective candidates interested in serving on the Board of Directors are encouraged to review the Roles & Responsibilities, eligibility information, timelines, instructions and submit a completed Nomination Form by the deadline.